shsjung/simple-burst-interface/README.md

 2. Read and Write Operations:

-   - The SBI supports both read and write operations, but they cannot occur simultaneously.
+   - The SBI supports both read and write operations.
+Both operations can be enabled concurrently, but they cannot be exected in the same clock cycle.

 ### Signals: